 - Be clear and precise about what knowledge or skills you want each student, or group of students, to learn.
 This should be guided by your formative assessments, with each objective explored in depth and with planned progression over time.
 Differentiation is essential to meet the needs of all learners. - Then determine how you are going to teach this, referring to the guidance in the 'teaching' section. - Do the 'so why?' test.
 Activities must be designed to facilitate learning, not keep students busy. - Teachers have the freedom to plan in whichever format enables them to deliver the most effective outcome.
-The quality of planning is evidenced through the lessons that are delivered.
+The quality of planning is evidenced through the lessons that are delivered and subsequent progress made by pupils over time.